httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 member-value   = sf-item / inner-list
 ~~~

-Members are ordered as serialized, and separated by a comma with optional whitespace.
+Members are ordered as serialized and separated by a comma with optional whitespace.
 Member names cannot contain uppercase characters.
 Names and values are separated by "=" (without whitespace).
 For example:

 ~~~ http-message
 Example-Dict: en="Applepie", da=:w4ZibGV0w6ZydGU=: